isaac-sim/IsaacLabEvalTasks/README.md

 During data collection, the lower body of the GR1 humanoid is fixed, and the upper body performs tabletop manipulation tasks.
 The ordered sets of joints observed in simulation ([i.e. robot states from Issac Lab](scripts/config/gr1/state_joint_space.yaml)) and commanded in simulation ([i.e. robot actions from Issac Lab](scripts/config/gr1/action_joint_space.yaml)) are included.
 During policy post-training and inference, only non-mimic joints in the upper body, i.e. arms and hands, are captured by the policy's observations and predictions.
 The ordered set of joints observed and commanded in policy ([i.e. robot joints from GR00T N1](scripts/config/gr00t/gr00t_joint_space.yaml)) are specified for data conversion remapping.

 GR00T-Lerobot schema also requires [additional metadata](https://github.com/NVIDIA/Isaac-GR00T/blob/main/getting_started/LeRobot_compatible_data_schema.md#meta).
-We include them ([info.json](scripts/config/gr00t/info.json), [modality.json](scripts/config/gr00t/info.json)) as templates to faciliate conversion.
+We include them ([info.json](scripts/config/gr00t/info.json), [modality.json](scripts/config/gr00t/info.json)) as templates to facilitate conversion.
 If you are working with other embodiments and data configurations, please modify them accordingly.

 If you are interested in leveraging this tool for other tasks, please change the task metadata in `EvalTaskConfig' defined in the [configuration](scripts/config/args.py).
 More manipulation tasks are coming soon!